ChristopherBenjaminHemmens/ChristopherBenjaminHemmens/README.md

 - 👋 Hi nerds!
 I’m Christopher but you can call me Chris.
 I'm a Dutch born Northern-Irish grown cultchy living in The Netherlands.
 - 📑 I'm primarily self-taught, I have several years of professional experience as a Web Developer.
 - 🎓 I've been to school before.
-I have a college degree in Application Development.
+I have a college degree in Application Development and have studied Software Engineering.
 - 👀 I’m interested in reality and birds because birds aren't real.
 - 🌱 I’m currently learning the data my sensory organs are feeding my brain.
 - 💞️ I’m looking to collaborate on automating things with software.
 I like automated trading, crypto minng and Aritificial Intelligence.
 I do a lot of web development and have experience writing PHP, JavaScript, C#, Java and many other languages.
 I also like data modelling and have experience with many different stacks.